 "Ultimately, the platform is addressing a very common need across all manufacturers, which is that all this information is being produced, but the data isn’t being used to its full potential.
 We took all the native core cloud components and configured them for ingesting and managing manufacturing data to produce greater insights and operating efficiencies."

 Download - just one click away

-Using the Google Cloud Manufacturing Data Engine solution, GFT, brought a digital transformation to the automaker’s shop floor in less than six months.
+GFT, as an official global service provider, used the Google Cloud Manufacturing Data Engine solution to bring digital transformation to the car manufacturer's shop floor in less than six months.